interledger/rafiki/docs/transaction-api.md

 Invoice has expired.

-Credit `invoice.received` to the wallet balance for `invoice.accountId`, and call `Mutation.withdrawLiquidity` with the event id.
+Credit `invoice.received` to the wallet balance for `invoice.accountId`, and call `Mutation.withdrawEventLiquidity` with the event id.

 #### `invoice.paid`

 Invoice has received its specified `amount`.

-Credit `invoice.received` to the wallet balance for `invoice.accountId`, and call `Mutation.withdrawLiquidity` with the event id.
+Credit `invoice.received` to the wallet balance for `invoice.accountId`, and call `Mutation.withdrawEventLiquidity` with the event id.

 #### `outgoing_payment.funding`

 Payment needs liquidity in order to send quoted amount.

-To fund the payment, deduct `quote.maxSourceAmount` from the wallet balance for `payment.accountId` and call `Mutation.depositLiquidity` with the event id.
+To fund the payment, deduct `quote.maxSourceAmount` from the wallet balance for `payment.accountId` and call `Mutation.depositEventLiquidity` with the event id.

 #### `outgoing_payment.cancelled`

 Payment was cancelled.

-Credit `payment.balance` to the wallet balance for `payment.accountId`, and call `Mutation.withdrawLiquidity` with the event id.
+Credit `payment.balance` to the wallet balance for `payment.accountId`, and call `Mutation.withdrawEventLiquidity` with the event id.

 #### `outgoing_payment.completed`

 Payment completed sending the quoted amount.

-Credit `payment.balance` to the wallet balance for `payment.accountId`, and call `Mutation.withdrawLiquidity` with the event id.
+Credit `payment.balance` to the wallet balance for `payment.accountId`, and call `Mutation.withdrawEventLiquidity` with the event id.

 ### Webhook Event